nkn-ctrl/TryHackMe/Jr_Penetration_Tester/Reconnaissance.md

 `dig DOMAIN_NAME`
 `dig DOMAIN_NAME TYPE`
 `dig @SERVER DOMAIN_NAME TYPE`
     - SERVER is the DNS server that you want to query.
     - DOMAIN_NAME is the domain name you are looking up.
     - TYPE contains the DNS record type, as shown in the table provided earlier.
+`dig @1.1.1.1 tryhackme.com MX`